adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

     :language: text

-In the second case exchange summary is printed for every bond in the template file and no additional symmetry constrains are assumed on the model:
+In the second case exchange summary is printed for every bond in the template file and no additional symmetry constrains are assumed on the Hamiltonian:

 .. code-block:: bash